Azure/CanadaPubSecALZ/docs/architecture.md

 Manual validation can be done in one of two ways:

 1. Add an agentless (server) job before the existing pipeline job(s) where you want to enforce pre-deployment user validation.

-2. Create an Environment (or multiple environments) in your Azure DevOps project where you can specify pre-deployment user validations via “Approvals and checks”.
+2. Create an Environment (or multiple environments) in your Azure DevOps project where you can specify pre-deployment user validations via "Approvals and checks".

 We will focus on the second option, as it allows for the following additional types of approvals and checks: